Discover

 We were delighted to announce the next phase of our mentoring programme Exchange, in partnership with all five BBC Orchestras in the summer.
 Young musicians and their professional musician mentors came together at the Royal Albert Hall in August for the first Insight Day, which included talking to conductor Dalia Stasevska and singer Jamie Barton before they stepped onto the Proms stage that night.
 Performance opportunities for Thrive programme participants included a fundraiser at the London College of Contemporary Music and at Loseley Park in Surrey.
 Meanwhile our Discover training also continued apace: we’ve trained over 800 music educators on how to spot early musical potential in the last 12 months.

 The new academic year began with the exciting announcement that Young Sounds UK were delivering the Department of Education’s Music Opportunities Pilot, building on our existing Connect programme to support 1,000 young people from low-income families over four years.
 It was great to celebrate the programme’s journey so far at our inaugural Connect conference.
 The autumn also saw a brilliant event at the Confetti Institute in Nottingham for songwriters, producers and rock and pop musicians on our Thrive programme.
 We ran our second training weekend for Mentors, many of whom are Alumni, like our latest Trustee, Morro Barry!
 Our long-term collaboration with the BBC continued in October with our fifth Awards Day with the BBC Symphony Orchestra at Maida Vale Studios, where 70 young people came together from across the UK to play side by side with the orchestra or learn about audio production.
-Other young people took to the stage to help raise money for our work in beautiful rural Yorkshire, whilst some living further south joined Patron Thomas Gould for a brilliant violin masterclass
+Other young people took to the stage to help raise money for our work in beautiful rural Yorkshire, whilst some living further south joined Patron Thomas Gould for a brilliant violin masterclass.

 As we look forward to 2025 our absolute focus remains on giving the highest-quality support for the individual needs of the young musicians we’re here for.
 Helping them achieve their dreams is what drives us every day!
 I’d like to extend our sincere thanks to everyone who helps us to help them.